skip to main content

 All coins quality checked/authenticated

-1902 Edward VII Half Sovereign London Obverse
+1902 Edward VII Gold Matte Proof Half Sovereign London Reverse

 (VAT Exempt)